-LITTLE ROCK REGIONAL CHAMBER is an inclusive network of over 2,000 member businesses and organizations, staffed by a nationally recognized professional staff with over 100 years combined chamber/economic development experience.
+LITTLE ROCK REGIONAL CHAMBER is an inclusive network of more than 2,000 member businesses and organizations, staffed by nationally recognized professionals with over 100 years combined chamber/economic development experience.
 The Chamber, a private, member-supported, 501(c)6 organization, includes one of the nation’s highest percentages of Certified Chamber Executives and Economic Development Institute graduates.

 METRO LITTLE ROCK ALLIANCE is a coalition of 12 counties (Clark, Conway, Faulkner, Garland, Grant, Hot Spring, Jefferson, Lonoke, Perry, Pulaski, Saline and White) dedicated to central Arkansas becoming recognized as the premier location for new and expanding business within the Mid-South.